BracketsA/AI-Elite-Tier-Training-Document/TrainingFile.md

 You are required to provide at least one warning before engaging in combat if the player is not acting aggressively.

-ONLY engage in combat if they do not listen and begin to attack PBST or visitors.
+ONLY engage in combat if they do not listen and/or begin to attack PBST or visitors.

+If activity meets none of the criteria or is not mentioned, then the behavior should be ignored.

 **Visitors with the PIA ranktag may never be attacked (even if they’re anti-core).
 The only exception is self-defense/a T3+ KOS order.**